Toronto FC's comeback falls short, beaten by Montreal for its ninth straight loss

 Insigne, who had been sidelined by injury since July 1, entered the game to cheers in the 60th minute along with veteran forward C.J.
 Sapong.

-Montreal arrived in 10th place in the Eastern Conference, one place and one point below the playoff line.
-Toronto was another four places and 10 points below.
+Bernardeschi scored a highlight-reel goal from distance in the 66th minute to make it 2-1.
+Taking a pass from Insigne, Bernardeschi curled a shot into the top corner of the goal to end Toronto's 685-minute goal drought.

-Montreal's form has also been rocky of late with just one win in its previous seven outings (1-4-2) in all competitions.
+Toronto had not scored since June 24 when Deandre Kerr was on target in a 2-1 loss at New England that marked Bob Bradley's final outing as head coach and sporting director.

-On the plus side, Montreal had won three straight over Toronto and was 5-1-0 in the previous six league meetings.
+Montreal has now won four straight over Toronto and is 6-1-0 in the last seven league meetings.
 Toronto had lost twice already to Montreal this season, beaten 2-1 on May 9 at BMO Field in Canadian Championship play and 2-0 on May 13 in league play at Stade Saputo.

 Captain Michael Bradley, Bob's son, returned to the Toronto starting lineup after a lengthy injury absence while there was a first start for newly acquired forward Prince Owusu.
 The German showed flashes of what he has to offer but had next to no service.

-South African international striker Cassius Mailula, another new signing, was on the bench to start.
+South African international striker Cassius Mailula, another new signing, was on the bench but did not see action.

 The 36-year-old Bradley last played April 8, missing the last 20 games in all competitions with a hamstring injury that required surgery.
-Perhaps understandably, he looked rusty and was replaced at halftime along with fellow midfielder Franco Ibarra.
+Perhaps understandably, he looked rusty and was replaced at halftime in what Dunfield said was a planned moved.

 Romero got the start in goal with No. 1 Sean Johnson out with a broken hand and No. 3 Greg Ranjitsingh sidelined by a lower body injury.
 Luka Gavran served as backup.